decibling/whitepaper/content/en/docs/tokenomics/fund-allocation.md

 In words:			Twenty one billion and three hundred millions FROY

-Mission:			is sold for fund raising and airdrops
+Mission:			is made available for fund raising and airdrops

 Regulation:
 * 40% of total amount fundraising will be used for liquidation